danscan/zod-jsonrpc/README.md

     resultSchema: z.boolean(),
   }, ({ number }) => {
     const isOdd = number % 2 === 1;
-    // Just throw a JSONRPC2Error to return an error response if (!isOdd) {
+    // Throw a JSONRPC2Error to return a JSON-RPC 2.0 compliant error response if (!isOdd) {
       throw new JSONRPC2Error.InvalidParams({
         message: 'Number must be odd',